codingforpleasure/customized-workspace/Ubuntu/useful-resources/metrics.md

   <img src="images/metrics/roc2.jpg" title="tool tip here">
 </p>

-In a **huge imbalanced dataset**, if we have a very high number of true negatives, then our x axis in ROC curve (FPR) which has TN is denomitor, will be a very small number, whihc will push our ROC plot to the left side, and shoot up our ROC AUC value to be close to 1, which is misleading.
+In a **huge imbalanced dataset**, if we have a very high number of true negatives, then our x axis in ROC curve (FPR) which has TN is denomitor, will be a very small number, which will push our ROC plot to the left side, and shoot up our ROC AUC value to be close to 1, which is misleading.
 Therefore we should not use **ROC curve** in massive imbalance in the data.